sujith-eag/personal-site/content/docs/python/col_extra/unit_5_q.md

 ___

 Discover the exception produced by each of the following points.
 Then, for each, develop a small script that illustrates catching the exception using a try statement and continuing with execution after the interrupt.
-Division by zero, Opening a file that does not exist, Indexing a list with an illegal value, Using improper key with a dictionary, Using unindented code.
+i) Division by zero ii) Opening a file that does not exist iii) Indexing a list with an illegal value iv) Using improper key with a dictionary v) Using un-indented code.

 ___

 #### SUPPLEMENTARY SEMESTER EXAMINATIONS - NOVEMBER 2022

-Develop regular expressions to match the following patterns, Email Address, Mobile number, USN.

 Develop a Python program to demonstrate user defined exception.